 The Cybis studio produced relatively few dog and cat studies – less than a dozen of each during the studio’s entire history.
 I have never seen a Cordey-imprint dog, although there were three different cats made.
 Most of the canine sculptures were introduced in the 1980s or later and all are open (non-limited) editions.

-The earliest Cybis dog I have found thus far is this glazed Boxer from the 1950s.
-He is 5″ high, 6″ long, and exhibits the high glaze typical of many pieces during their first decade.
+This Boxer is also from the 1950s.
+He is 5″ high, 6″ long, and exhibits the high glaze typical of many pieces during Cybis’ first mainstream-market decade.
 The flower and foliage elements correspond with those seen on many of the birds that Cybis produced during that era but, like almost all of the 1950s Cybis output, the dog itself was probably cast from a commercially purchased mold.

-The first modern era (post-1960) Cybis dog sculpture was Dandy the Dancing Dog issued in 1977 at an issue price of $145 and retired by 1982.
+The first modern era (post-1960) Cybis dog sculpture was Dandy the Dancing Dog issued in 1977 at an issue price of $145 and retired at $245 in Spring 1980..
 He was one of several circus-animal designs during the late 1970s and is 8.25” high.

-The second canine in that genre was Circus Dog ‘Big Top’ in 1982 at $195.
+The second canine in the circus genre was Circus Dog ‘Big Top’ in 1982 at $195.
 He is 4.5” high and was retired before 1988.
 His original issue name was Big Top, The Circus Dog which was tweaked to the final name a few years later.

 In 1985 the Beagle Pups ‘Branigan and Clancy’ made their appearance with an issue price of $375.
 This piece was selling for $495 by 1988, and $675 by 1993.
 The studio kept it in their “available” lineup through the 1990s.
 This sculpture is 6” high and 10” long.

-The other 1986 piece was a third circus dog named Pierre the Performing Poodle who is 4.5” high.
+The other 1986 piece was a third circus dog named Pierre the Performing Poodle who is 4.5” high and was also designed by Sue Eaton.
 His price in 1988 was $250.

 In 1988 there appeared Je T’aime, Poodle (Mate to Pierre).
 She is identical to Pierre except for the different coloration and wearing a red bow instead of a knitted cap; her ball is decorated with hearts to correspond with her name (“I love you”).
 Upon introduction she was placed into a new “Sweetheart Collection” at $250 but shortly thereafter ran away to join the “Circus” to be with Pierre.